dthain/distsys-sp23/project.md

 but of course the material should be updated and extended substantially.
 There is no specific length requirement; the paper should be long enough to explain all of the necessary details.
-The said, anything less than five pages is probably too short; anything longer than fifteen pages is probably too long.
+The said, anything less than five pages is much too short; anything longer than fifteen pages is probably too long.

-**Submit your final report as a PDF via the Assignments tab in Sakai, and your final code into the dropbox directory on the student machines.**
+**Submit your final report as a PDF via the Assignments tab in Canvas, and your final code into the dropbox directory on the student machines.**